 In the case of emergency on-campus call Security.FASTCARE ambulances arrive at Fordham within 5 minutes and take patients to St. Luke's/Roosevelt Hospital.

-The Student Health Center is directed by a certified nurse practitioner and staffed by registered nurses.
+The University Health Center is directed by a certified nurse practitioner and staffed by registered nurses.
 There is no cost for treatment, and medical supplies may be purchased at a minimal cost.

-The Student Health Center is open five days a week at Lincoln Center; when not open students may go up to the SHC at Rose Hill.
+The University Health Center is open five days a week at Lincoln Center; when not open, students may go up to the UHC at Rose Hill.
 Free Ram Van passes are provided for this purpose.
 Please come to the Office of Student Affairs in room Lowenstein Room 408 for Ram Van tickets.

-The Student Health Center is open to all students: residents, commuters, undergrads and graduate students.
+The University Health Center is open to all students: residents, commuters, undergrads and graduate students.